 As to where the fight could land, a possible slot on the undercard of a potential Whyte v Dereck Chisora II would make a large amount of sense, which has been touted for a December 22nd date.

-“Yeah if that happens it could be.
-I think myself and Lucas would have to be on a show like that (Whyte v Chisora).
-I assume it would be December time, so yeah I’m open to that.
+“Yeah, if that happens, it could be.
+I think, and Lucas would have to be on a show like that (Whyte v Chisora).
+I assume it would be December time, so yeah, I’m open to that.
 It’s just a case of whether Eddie Hearn or whoever would be putting it on is up for it.

-“Lucas and myself want the fight, it’s just a case of other parties to make it happen now.”
+“Lucas and I want the fight.
+It’s just a case of other parties to make it happen now.”